Triggers in Early Recovery

 During early recovery, it is common to experience situations, circumstances, or strong feelings that make a person want to use drugs or alcohol.
 These emotional or physical cues are often known as triggers.
-Triggers differ widely from person to person; they can include certain neighborhoods, friends and family members, specific events, or just general stress.
+Triggers in sobriety differ widely from person to person; they can include certain neighborhoods, friends and family members, specific events, or just general stress.
 Triggers can often be both powerful and irrational.
 No matter how strong an individual’s desire is to stay sober, a trigger can make them feel powerless to say no to substances.

 For this reason, recognizing triggers is an important part of the recovery process.
 Once a trigger has been identified, it is possible to come up with a plan for coping with it.
 No matter what, triggers are inevitable — but relapse is not inevitable.
 It is possible to achieve long term sobriety even while dealing with triggers.

-Individuals have different triggers, so recognizing your own personal ones can be somewhat difficult.
+Individuals have different triggers in sobriety, so recognizing your own personal ones can be somewhat difficult.
 In order to do so, it is important to reflect on situations where you have been driven to abuse substances.
 Many people during active addiction have very predictable patterns and routines when it comes to substance addiction.
 They may have a specific friend or family member they like to drink with, or they may have a tendency to abuse substances when they’re feeling social anxiety.

 When an individual is feeling triggered, it is common for them to feel physical symptoms of unease or discomfort.
 They may not even register their desire to use substances as a conscious thought.
 Triggers are often experienced in the body long before they are registered in the brain.
-Common physical symptoms of triggers include:
+Common physical symptoms of triggers in sobriety include:

 Getting in touch with your body can help you learn to better recognize these physical symptoms.
 Yoga, meditation, and breathing exercises can help.
 With time, you can learn to acknowledge these feelings without necessarily acting on them.

 Often people are triggered by their own thought processes.
 Addiction is an insidious mental health disorder, and the obsessive thoughts and cravings that characterize it can occur when we least expect them.
-Common mental symptoms of triggers include:
+Common mental symptoms of triggers in sobriety include:

 Relapse is common, and addiction experts even consider it part of the recovery process.
 After a relapse, it is important not to berate oneself or feel bad.
 Instead, relapsing can be a vital learning experience.
 For individuals who have experienced multiple relapses, identifying problematic situations is sometimes easier!
 Questions to ask yourself include:

-While triggers differ widely from person to person, they can generally be categorized in two different ways.
+While triggers in sobriety differ widely from person to person, they can generally be categorized in two different ways.
 The National Institute on Drug Abuse has published research on triggers that identifies these two categories.

 The first type is being in a situation that is linked to one’s prior experiences of substances.
 Exposure to actual drugs and alcohol is the most obvious example of this type of trigger.
 During early recovery, it is often a good idea to avoid people who are abusing substances and situations where drugs and alcohol will be present.
 However, this type of trigger can also operate indirectly.
 Certain situations, people, and places that are linked to a person’s substance abuse history can make them want to use.